BYUI-ECEN-361/ECEN-361-STM32-Lab-10-IPC-Examples/Documentation/Assignment.md

 mechanisms to communicate with each other.
 The mechanisms and associated tasks (and assignments) are described in the respective sections of the lab.

+The API's for [CMSIS-RTOS V2](https://arm-software.github.io/CMSIS_5/RTOS2/html/rtos_api2.html) and [FreeRTOS](https://www.freertos.org/a00106.html) are great resources to look for function information.
+Keep in mind we are using CMSIS-RTOS V2 but we included task notification functions from FreeRTOS.
+You can easily tell what API the function is from by its prefix, x is from FreeRTOS, os is from CMSIS-RTOS V2.
 ___
 <!--------------------------------------------------------------------------------->
 ## Part 1: RTOS-friendly debounced buttons -- Notifications and Semaphores